 - Original vehicle permit from the seller

-- Plate portion of permit ( provided you already have licence plates_
+- Plate portion of permit ( provided you already have license plates_

-- Safety standards certificate to get licence plate sticker
+- Safety standards certificate to get license plate sticker

-If the buyer of the vehicle does not have licence plates, they will need to purchase them at this lime.
+If the buyer of the vehicle does not have license plates, they will need to purchase them at this time.
 The cost for these with a permit is $59.

 Can You Drive a Car You Just Bought Without Plates?